 I do feel humbled, attempting to add my few sense to this magnum opus.
-But a person’s got to do what a person’s got to do.
+But an arrested adolescent’s gotta do what an arrested adolescent’s gotta do.
 So today we’re going to pick one of the masterpiece cuts—‘Here Today’, a favorite among favorites – and walk through the recording process via “The Unsurpassed Masters”, a 21-volume, ~50-CD bootleg compendium of Beach Boys studio tracks in process, 1962-67.

 I admit I haven’t listened to all the outtakes from “Beach Boys Party”.
 But I have listened to most of the “Pet Sounds” recordings, many of them numerous times.
 So here we go, 23-year old Brian, the finest studio musicians LA has to offer at his disposal, for the first time in his life in complete creative control.
 The Beach Boys Complete Unsurpassed Masters, Volume 14 (The Alternate “Pet Sounds”, Disc 2.